presstofan/academic-kickstart/content/post/deploy-r-app-with-shinyproxy/index.md

 # copy the example euler app (with the ui.R and server.R files)
 # onto the image in folder /root/euler
-RUN mkdir /root/eulerCOPY euler /root/euler
+RUN mkdir /root/euler
+COPY euler /root/euler

 # copy the Rprofile.site set up file to the image.
 # this make sure your Shiny app will run on the port expected by